spreadshirt/backstage-plugin-s3/plugins/s3-viewer-backend/README.md

 `platforms.\*.accessKeyId`

-The accessKeyId to access the platform information or to make requests to radosgw-admin.
+The accessKeyId is used to access the platform information or to make requests to radosgw-admin.
 Right now, it's more than enough to use a key with `read` permissions.

 `platforms.\*.secretAccessKey`

-The secretAccessKey to access the platform information or to make requests to radosgw-admin.
+The secretAccessKey is used to access the platform information or to make requests to radosgw-admin.
 Right now, it's more than enough to use a key with `read` permissions.

 ### allowedBuckets